-Isotretinoin, or Accutane, is a drug people that can take to treat severe acne.
+Isotretinoin, or Accutane, is a drug that treats severe acne.
 People usually take it over 4–5 months, although treatment durations can vary from person to person.

 However, isotretinoin can have serious side effects.
 People should discuss these effects with a doctor before starting the treatment, and they should only take the medication under ongoing medical supervision.

-Isotretinoin is the closest thing to a cure that physicians have for acne.
+Isotretinoin is the closest thing to a cure that doctors have for acne.

 A doctor may suggest taking combined oral contraceptives to treat hormonal acne.
-There are several with Food and Drug Administration (FDA) approval for treating acne.
+There are several approved by the Food and Drug Administration (FDA) for treating acne.

-Experts believe that contraceptives may function through decreasing hormones that may contribute to acne through sebum production.
+Experts believe that contraceptives may function by decreasing hormones contributing to acne through sebum production.